COGS108/Overview/COGS108-Syllabus.md

 # DISCUSSION SECTION

-There will be no discussion section Mon of week 1.
-Wed and Friday week 1 will be for finding group mates.
+There will be no discussion section Monday of week 1.
+Wednesday and Friday of week 1 will be for finding group mates.
 Regular Discussion Sections will begin Monday of week 2.

 ### Technical Discussion Sections (Labs)